Operation Pigfat: The operation

-With another 12.7mmm machine gun on the summit, plus an 82mm heavy mortar, the communists showed enough strength to stall the Hmong.
+With another 12.7mmm machine gun on the summit, plus an 82 mm heavy mortar, the communists showed enough strength to stall the Hmong.
 Vang Pao was informed by a North Vietnamese defector that his former comrades were dubious about holding the hilltop position.
 However, the Hmong general began to doubt his troops' ability to continue.
 It was at this juncture that three days of air strikes, including napalm, were laid upon the ridge top.
-The 82mm mortar was disabled by an F-4 Phantom strike.
+The 82 mm mortar was disabled by an F-4 Phantom strike.
 Circling Hmong attacks curled about Phou Pha Thi to both east and west; the latter cut the communist-held supply line to the ridge, Route 602.
 From questioning prisoners, and from intercepted radio messages, Vang Pao learned that the enemy was also dubious of success; one of their defending battalions had lost half its manpower.

 Then, as Hmong probes tested for weaknesses in PAVN Group 766's defenses, the weather went bad.
 Two days of cloudy weather stifled air support for the Hmong.
 Then, as flying weather improved and air support once again increased, on 18 December the Hmong renewed their attack up Phou Pha Thi.
 As they reached the top, they ran into a heavy machine gun that drove them back off the summit.

 By 21 December, the action was stalemated.
 The PAVN broke the tie with a night raid on Houei Ma that blew up an ammunition depot and a howitzer.
 On 25 December, the 148 Regiment of the 316th Division launched a relief expedition from Xam Neua.
 Vang Pao attempted to counter that by having an appeal for surrender taped by a communist prisoner; he hoped to spark mass desertion before the relief column arrived.
 On 26 and 27 December, he had the appeal broadcast at the enemy via Helio Courier.
 An RLAF forward operating base at Muang Soui was stockpiled with ordnance; Thai mercenary pilots were slated to fly short strike missions from there against northerly Plain of Jars targets.
 However, PAVN sappers infiltrated at 02:00 on 1 January 1969, killing one of the onsite U.S. advisors and 11 of the local troops.
 The defenders trickled away.

 In the interim, Vang Pao was scheming a renewal of the offensive in a week, on 3 January.
 However, this new assault was never launched.
 Instead, the 148 Regiment survived air strikes to arrive on 5 January as communist reinforcements.
 Bullpup missiles fired from U.S. fighter-bombers were used in a vain try at breaking the communists.
 They failed, at the cost of a friendly fire incident.
 On 7 January 1969, Vang Pao ended Operation Pigfat.
 The retreat began.